signalfx/integrations/azure-functions/README.md

 ### INSTALLATION

-#### SignalFx Wrapper
+#### Step 1: Add the SignalFx Azure Wrapper

+You can use the SignalFx Azure Wrapper for:

-SignalFx Wrapper provides real time monitoring of Azure Functions as well as ability to send custom metric from your applications to SignalFx.
+- Real-time monitoring of Azure Functions
+- Sending custom metrics from your applications to SignalFx

-To use SignalFx Wrapper, include SignalFx Azure Wrapper in your Azure Function.
+To use the SignalFx Azure Wrapper, include the wrapper in your Azure Function.
+To learn more, review the README file for the desired library:

-Instructions are provided in each of the Azure Function wrapper readme files.

 - <a target="_blank" href="https://github.com/signalfx/azure-function-java">Java</a>
 - <a target="_blank" href="https://github.com/signalfx/azure-function-nodejs">NodeJS</a>
 - <a target="_blank" href="https://github.com/signalfx/azure-function-csharp">C#</a>

-#### Azure Monitor
+#### Step 2: Connect to Azure Monitor

 To access this integration, [connect to Azure Monitor](https://github.com/signalfx/integrations/tree/master/azure)[](sfx_link:azure).